Baseball is as American as the presidency itself (although the

 President Eisenhower.
 "I think the President is making a

-postponing his vacation for a day in order to throw out the
+his vacation for a day in order to throw out the first ball."

-Big Green Monster that her closest friends knew she was beginning
+Green Monster that her closest friends knew she was beginning

 to fade.
-She admitted—like a true Coolidge—that
+She admitted—like a true Coolidge—that he feared

-she feared

-dying in a public place because of the publicity it
+dying in a public place because of the publicity it would generate.

 When death finally took Grace Coolidge in July 1957, Boston